deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_6/result_protoemds_final_stack.md

 The collected evidence demonstrates encrypted DSP transport and a successful connector-to-connector agreement exchange.
 The proposed assessment is Full Coverage because the authenticated connector workflow finalized on both sides over the validated HTTPS DSP path.
 The captured logs do not provide a standalone authentication-event record that attributes peer authentication to a specific credential or verification decision; Casper should confirm this interpretation or change the score to Significant Coverage during review.

+#### Supplementary platform checks

+The connector dashboard is available over the same verified HTTPS ingress and redirects plaintext HTTP to HTTPS.
+Its implementation is a static single-page application that stores the connector API key only in browser session storage and uses it for management API requests.
+The dashboard route itself has no server-side session cookie; unauthenticated management access returned `401`, while one controlled read-only request with the approved key returned `200`.
+See [`UI-01`](./resources-protoemds_final_stack/ui-01-dashboard-tls-login.md).

+Collected observability data is persisted in Elasticsearch on a bound IONOS HDD PVC.
+However, encryption at rest is not evidenced, Elasticsearch HTTP and transport TLS are disabled, and the OpenTelemetry Collector is configured with insecure TLS to Jaeger.
+Jaeger trace endpoints allowed unauthenticated access through the internal service, while Elasticsearch and Kibana required the approved credential.
+These are supplementary platform findings and do not change the proposed `4.2.1.6` score.
+See [`LOG-01`](./resources-protoemds_final_stack/log-01-observability-storage-access.md).
+Authorization to negotiation logs remains in the scope of [test `4.2.3.1`](../../refusal_or_registration_of_sharing_agreement/test_4_2_3_1/test.md).

 #### Deployment model assessed

 | Deployment model | Status | Evidence | Consolidated assessment |